SMS Fraud Detection

 - Face-to-face data collection was conducted with individuals selected through random sampling techniques around the campus.
 A total of 86 students and members of staff participated in the face-to-face data collection.

-KEY FINDINGS
+KEY FINDINGS FROM COLLECTED DATA

-- Awareness of fraudulent SMSs: Online Surveys-96.1% respondents reported that they are aware of the existence of fraud SMSs, and 3.9% reported they do not know of its existence while Face-to-Face data collection- all 86 individuals reported that they are aware of fraudulent SMS representing 100%.
+- Awareness of fraudulent SMSs: Online Surveys - 96.1% respondents reported that they are aware of the existence of fraud SMSs, and 3.9% reported they do not know of its existence while Face-to-Face data collection- all 86 individuals reported that they are aware of fraudulent SMS representing 100%.

 - Prevalence of Fraudulent SMSs: Online Surveys-2% of respondents reported receiving fraudulent SMS messages of more than 10 a month, 16.4% reported receiving between 5 to 10 SMSs a month, and 81.4% encountering such messages occasionally while Face-to-Face Interviews- participants expressed varying degrees of exposure to fraudulent SMS messages, with 12% reporting frequent encounters and 88% stating rare occurrences.